psakhilsoman/psakhilsoman/README.md

 ## 👨‍💻 About Me

 I'm a passionate software engineer from India, with a love for building web applications.
-My expertise lies in PHP, React, and Node.js, and I'm currently expanding my skills in .NET.
+My expertise lies in PHP, React, and Node.js.

 - 🌍 From: India
 - 🖥️ Full Time Full Stack Developer